Mahmoud-ghareeb/Assistant/README.md

 ## Features

-- **File Upload**: Users can upload a PDF file that the assistant will process.
+- **File Upload**: Users can upload a PDF files that the assistant will process.
 - **Text Embedding & Memory**: The assistant processes the content of the uploaded file and embeds it into memory for future reference.
 - **Real-time Chat**: The assistant can answer questions based on the contents of the uploaded file.
 - **Streaming Responses**: The assistant streams responses token by token for a dynamic chat experience.